Legal organization and entrepreneurial structuring of influencer start-ups and personal brands

 2. Legal and statutory reserves

-3. Possible issues of securities or other forms of financing The SCE may issue different categories of shares, which may confer different rights in relation to the distribution of profits.
-Accounting and auditing: The SCE is subject to the accounting rules of the Member State in which it has its registered office.
-The annual accounts and, where applicable, the consolidated accounts must be audited by one or more persons authorized to audit accounts in the Member State in which the SCE has its registered office.
+The SCE is subject to the accounting regulations of the country in which it has its registered office.
+The annual financial statements and, where applicable, the consolidated financial statements must be audited by one or more persons authorized to audit financial statements in the country in which the SCE has its registered office.

 Tax aspects: